The College will contribute 11% of an employee's gross base wages each pay period once certain criteria are met. The criteria are as follow:

 Under item #2, proof of the account is required in order to waive the one year wait period.
 Employees subject the one year of service criteria will be enrolled on the first of the quarter following their anniversary date: January, April, July, and October.
 An employee becomes fully vested in the plan after 3 years of employment.

-The College currently offers two companies to choose from: Fidelity Investments, and Teachers Insurance Annuity Association/College Retirement Equities Fund (TIAA-CREF).
+The College currently offers two companies to choose from: Fidelity Investments and Teachers Insurance Annuity Association (TIAA).